fullstack-development/web3-roadmap/blockchain/oracles.md

 * How does it work?
 * How chainlink solves the oracle problem?
 * Describe chainlink working flow and main parts of its system.
 * Are chainlink oracles free to use?
-* Can chainlink work with your own data feed?